Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Additionally, some schools offer conditional admission programs that do not require any standardized test scores.
 It’s important to check the specific requirements of each law school you are interested in to determine if the LSAT is necessary for admission.

-List Of Law Schools That Don’t Require The LSAT
+List of Law Schools That Don’t Require The LSAT

 Harvard Law School